Uniform sampling a genome-scale model

 Modelling

+We will investigate ATP energy production with limited and unlimited oxygen uptake, following closely the flux balance analysis (FBA) tutorial published with.
 We start by loading the model with its flux bounds and the objective function (ATP demand reaction).
 We set the maximum glucose uptake rate to 18.5 mmol/gDW/hr.
 To explore the entire space of feasible steady state fluxes we also remove the cellular objective.

 options.useFastFVA = false; % to use fluxVariability